-An interesting fact about jump rings is that not all vendors measure them the same way.
+Interestingly, not all vendors measure jump rings the same way.
 Some vendors measure jump rings by the outer diameter (OD) and others by the inner diameter (ID).
 Try to make sure you know which measurement is being used and be consistent buying jump rings in that size.
 The sizes in this article refer to the outer diameter size of the jump ring.

 Selecting the Best Shape Jump Rings

 Another option is to use jump rings that snap closed.
 These are offered by a variety of manufacturers and are slightly more expensive, but they can be worth it for knowing that the jump rings will stay securely closed.
-A popular brand of jump rings that snap closed are called Snapeez, and you hear a snap when you have properly closed the.
+A popular brand of jump rings that snap closed is called Snapeez, and you hear a snap when you have properly closed the jump ring.

 The best jump ring information is saved in this last section.
 Even if you get all of the first four criteria right, you'll ruin your jump rings if you open them the wrong way.